Cartel of the Suns: Hugo Carvajal

-Hugo Carvajal is allegedly one of the leaders of the Cartel of the Suns.
-On July 22, 2014, Carvajal, former head of Venezuelan military-intelligence, was detained in Aruba, despite having been admitted on a diplomatic passport and being named consul general to Aruba in January.
-The arrest was carried out following a formal request by the U.S. government, which accuses Carvajal of ties to drug trafficking and to the FARC guerrilla group.
-On 27 July 2014, Carvajal was released after authorities decided he had diplomatic immunity but was also considered persona non grata.
-In July 2023, Carvajal was arrested in Spain and extradited to the U.S., where in June 2025 he pleaded guilty to all four charges including narco-terrorism and conspiracy to import cocaine.
+Hugo Carvajal is another alleged leader of the Cartel of the Suns.
+On 22 July 2014, Carvajal, the former head of Venezuelan military-intelligence, was detained in Aruba, despite having been admitted on a diplomatic passport and being named consul general to Aruba in January.
+The arrest was carried out following a formal request by the US government, which accuses Carvajal of ties to drug trafficking and the FARC guerrilla group.
+On 27 July 2014, Carvajal was released after authorities decided he had diplomatic immunity but was subsequently considered persona non grata.
+In July 2023, Carvajal was arrested in Spain and extradited to the US, where in June 2025 he pleaded guilty to four charges, including narco-terrorism and conspiracy to import cocaine.

 Yazenky Lamas

-Yazenky Lamas, former pilot to First Lady Cilia Flores, was extradited to the United States from Colombia, having allegedly provided air traffic codes to allow planes carrying cocaine to impersonate commercial flights.
-Venezuela President Maduro reportedly asked Colombian Defense Minister Luis Carlos Villegas Echeverri to reject the request for extradition.
+Yazenky Lamas, former pilot to First Lady Cilia Flores, was extradited to the United States from Colombia, having allegedly provided air traffic codes, which would allow planes carrying cocaine to impersonate commercial flights.
+President Maduro reportedly asked Colombian Defense Minister Luis Carlos Villegas Echeverri to reject the request for his extradition.
 Lamas was linked to hundreds of drug flights operated in Venezuela.

 Others

-Other officials that are possibly involved with the Cartel of the Suns include:
+Other officials have also been implicated in or accused of involvement with drug trafficking, according to InSight Crime's 2018 report "Venezuela: A Mafia State?":